seguraca/amazon-lightsail-developer-guide/doc_source/what-is-amazon-lightsail.md

  *Last updated: November 26, 2019*

-Amazon Lightsail is the easiest way to get started with AWS if you just need virtual private servers\.
+Amazon Lightsail is probably the easiest way to get started with AWS if you just need virtual private servers\.
 Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD\-based storage, data transfer, DNS management, and a static IP – for a low, predictable price\.
 After you create your instance, you can easily connect to it\.
 You can manage your instances using the Lightsail console, Lightsail API, or Lightsail command line interface \(CLI\)\.

 ## Who is Lightsail for?<a name="who-is-lightsail-for"></a>